kyhau/aws-resource-visualisation/README.md

 ## Common Infrastructure

-1. [cloudformation](cloudformation/) - CloudFormation templates for creating a static website backed by an S3 bucket and served via https througg CloudFront with OAI.
+1. [cfn](cfn/) - CloudFormation templates for creating a static website backed by an S3 bucket and served via https througg CloudFront with OAC.
-2. [deploy_frontend.sh](deploy_frontend.sh) - Upload content and assets to S3.
+2. [deploy.sh](deploy.sh) - Upload content and assets to S3.

 ## Some Useful Tools for Visualisation